-Jeera water — a simple infusion of cumin seeds — is one of the most beloved home remedies in Indian households.
-But when you’re pregnant, especially in the fragile first trimester, the question is: is it safe?
-Here’s the honest, evidence-informed answer — specifically for Indian mothers navigating the intersection of traditional wisdom and modern prenatal care.
+Jeera water a simple infusion of cumin seeds is one of the most beloved home remedies in Indian households.
+It's recommended for digestion, bloating, acidity, and even weight management.
+But when you're pregnant, especially in the fragile first trimester, the question is: is it safe?

 Jeera water is made by soaking a teaspoon of cumin seeds (Cuminum cyminum) in water overnight, or by boiling them briefly and straining.
 It has been used in Ayurveda and in Indian kitchens for generations for its digestive and anti-inflammatory properties.
 Cumin seeds contain iron, magnesium, calcium, and a range of antioxidants.
 They have mild anti-spasmodic properties and stimulate digestive enzyme activity.